 However, we are hoping to extend our reach in the future, so do encourage any school who'd like to take part to still register their interest.

-If you'd like to take part in our CAPs programme, register your interest using the following link: https://forms.office.com/e/BDKbj4qUAn
+If you'd like to take part in our CAPs programme, register your interest here.

 UK Government policy is to protect 30% of the land and sea for nature by 2030.
-The DfE Climate Change and Sustainability Strategy (CCS strategy) calls on schools to work together to bring nature back into school grounds, collectively creating a Nature Park across the school estate.
+The DfE Climate Change and Sustainability Strategy (CCS strategy) calls on schools to work together to bring nature back into school grounds.
+Taking part in Wilding Schools could help contribute to your participation in the National Education Nature Park, a separate Department for Education-commissioned project run by a partnership led by the National History Museum that will provide Nature Park schools with free access to biodiversity mapping tools.

-Like our work on CAPs, our project will be a forerunner for wilding efforts across the sector, helping the DfE succeed in its vision for Nature Parks.
+Like our work on CAPs, our project will be a forerunner for wilding efforts across the sector.
 Working with 12 secondary schools, we will support a team of pupils at each to lead on the development of a plan to wild 30% of their school grounds by 2030, as well as assessing and reducing the negative impact on nature created by their school’s activities.

-These young people will have access to a brand-new suite of biodiversity mapping tools that are being created by the Natural History Museum, and access to expertise from the Wildlife Trusts, Ground-Control and The Edge.
+These young people will have access to biodiversity mapping tools and access to expertise from the Wildlife Trusts, Ground-Control and The Edge.
 They will be supported to complete a baseline survey of biodiversity, identify target species for wilding in their area and implement their own wilding plan.
 Once the Wilding Schools plans and commitments have been written and agreed, we will work with our partners to showcase them, so other schools can replicate and develop their own wilding plans as a central part of their CAPs.

 SOS-UK are co-facilitators of the #iWill For Nature Steering group, which brings together 32 leading environmental organisations.
 Since co-facilitating this group we have taken action to make the group more youth-led.
 Some of the young people involved with it feel it should evolve into a Future Forum, where young people get regular face time with the CEOs of the environmental charities so they can get their organisations working together on their priorities, such as climate justice, mental health, youth-led influencing of politicians and climate education.